Emmanuel Demarcy-Mota

 Emmanuel Demarcy-Mota was seventeen when he founded the Compagnie des Millefontaines with fellow school students at the Lycée Rodin.
 At the age of 23 he was invited to direct L’Histoire du soldat by Ramuz at the Théâtre de la Commune, then Léonce et Léna by Büchner (1995).
 In 1998, his stage direction of Shakespeare’s Love’s Labour’s Lost (Peine d’amour perdue) won the Prix de la révélation théâtrale awarded by the Syndicat national de la critique dramatique.
 Year after year his works have been successful: Marat-Sade by Peter Weiss (2000), and Six Personnages en quête d’auteur by Pirandello (2001) at the Théâtre de la Ville winning two awards from the Syndicat national de la critique dramatique.

-Since October 2016, the Théâtre de la Ville has presented its program at the Espace Cardin while the theater is being renovated.
-Here Emmanuel Demarcy-Mota has turned the venue into a “theater-laboratory” where projects with new links and new figures have been developed:
+In October 2016, the Théâtre de la Ville moved to the Espace Cardin while the theater was being renovated.
+Here Emmanuel Demarcy-Mota turned the venue into a “theater-laboratory” developing projects with new connections and new figures:

 - Projet 18-XX1, plus the drafting of a charter extending an invitation to the younger generation of the 21st century.

-- Projet Arts et Sciences with scientists and artists coming together to share ideas and work on shared ventures.
+- Projet Arts et Sciences with scientists and artists coming together to pool ideas and work on shared ventures.

-He was president of the 2022 France/Portugal season.
+He was appointed president of the 2022 France/Portugal season.